 - A specially trained Radiologist will perform the procedure assisted by a Sonographer or Mammographer

-- You will be asked to remove any clothing above your waist and change into a gown
+- You may be asked to remove any clothing from the area having the procedure and change into a gown

-- Warm gel will be applied to your breast and the ultrasound transducer/probe will be moved on the breast to locate the cyst within your breast
+- Warm gel will be applied to the area and the ultrasound transducer/probe will be moved on the area to locate the cyst

-- Your breast will be cleansed and numbed with a local anesthetic which initially may cause a slight sting.
+- The area will be cleansed and numbed with a local anesthetic which initially may cause a slight sting.
 Your breast will become numb within a short time.

-- A thin needle will be inserted into your breast and guided with ultrasound directly into the cyst
+- A thin needle will be inserted and then guided into the cyst with the ultrasound

 - Fluid will be drained into a syringe

 - Depending on the appearance, the fluid will either be discarded or sent to the laboratory for analysis

 - Pressure will be applied to the procedure site for a few minutes, a bandage applied and cold/ice packs provided